plone/training/docs/contributing/setup-author.md

 - Commit and push the changes to <https://github.com/plone/training>

 ## Train the trainer

 If you are a trainer there is a special mini training about giving technical trainings.
-We really want this material to be used, re-used, expanded, and improved by Plone trainers world wide.

 These chapters don't contain any Plone specific advice.
-There's background, theory, check lists, and tips for anyone trying to teach technical subjects.
+There's background, theory, check lists, and tips for anyone trying to teach technical subjects: {doc}`/teachers-training/index`

-{doc}`/teachers-training/index`

 (about-contribute-label)=